 The main function of the AR is to activate gene transcription in cells.
-Canonical signaling occurs by ligands (androgens) binding to AR in the cytoplasm which results in translocation to the cell nucleus, receptor dimerization and binding to specific regulatory DNA sequences (Heemers & Tindall, 2007).
+Canonical signaling occurs by ligands (androgens) binding to AR in the cytoplasm which results in translocation to the cell nucleus, receptor dimerization and binding to specific regulatory DNA sequences ([Heemers & Tindall, 2007](#)).
 The gene targets regulated by AR activation depends on cell/tissue type and what stage of development activation occur, and is, for instance, dependent on available co-factors.
-Apart from the canonical signaling pathway, AR can also function through non-genomic modalities, for instance rapid change in cell function by ion transport changes (Heinlein & Chang, 2002).
-However, with regard to this specific KE the canonical signaling pathway is what is referred to.
+Apart from the canonical signaling pathway, AR can also initiate cytoplasmic signaling pathways with other functions than the nuclear pathway, for instance rapid change in cell function by ion transport changes ([Heinlein & Chang, 2002](#)) and association with Src kinase to activate MAPK/ERK signaling and activation of the PI3K/Akt pathway ([Leung & Sadar, 2017](#)).